South Africa promises spending restraint despite mining windfall - Up News Info

 The improved projections were influenced by a GDP rebasing by the statistics agency in August.

-The Treasury said it would stick to a disciplined fiscal strategy and set a new target of narrowing the deficit to 4.9% of GDP in 2024/25.
+The Treasury set a new target of narrowing the deficit to 4.9% of GDP in 2024/25.

+The rand currency and benchmark 2030 government bond extended gains on the pledges.

 The Treasury now sees GDP expanding 5.1% this year, compared to the 3.3% predicted in February.

 “The economy has recovered more quickly than anticipated.
-Nevertheless, the recent spike in commodity prices, which has supported GDP growth and tax revenues, is considered temporary,” it said in its budget review.
+Nevertheless, the recent spike in commodity prices, which has supported GDP growth and tax revenues, is considered temporary,” it said.

 “Government will not commit to new long-term spending in response to temporary revenue windfalls.”